 The majority of games we play, we play for enjoyment.
 How that enjoyment is derived is reflected in the game’s genre and our own personal approach.
 Many games put us in the shoes of characters that are capable of spectacular feats far beyond our real life abilities, other games immerse us with their stories or put us in the shoes of great heroes as they pursue grand causes and accomplish vast goals.
-Some games delve deeper, making us solve puzzles and struggle through adversity.
-Sometimes, games take an even deeper route, plumbing the depth of human interaction, feelings and emotion.
-Unravel manages to take something from all of these aspects and make something of its own.
-Telling the story of the most unlikely of heroes, Unravel follows the path of Yarny, a tiny figure only a couple of inches tall.
+Sometimes, games delve deeper, making us solve puzzles and struggle through adversity.
+Rarely, a game takes an even deeper route, plumbing the depth of human interaction, feelings and emotion.
+Unravel manages to take something from all of these depths and creates something all its own.
+Telling the story of the most unlikely of heroes, Unravel follows the path of Yarny, a tiny figure only a few inches tall.
 For better or for worse, Yarny is made entirely of Yarn.
 The world is suddenly larger than life.
-Furniture towers over your tiny character and ordinarily small objects have become impassable obstacles.
+Furniture towers over your tiny character and ordinarily small objects become impassable obstacles.
 Yet, even from this shrunken perspective, or perhaps because of it, the world is still beautiful.
 Seemingly mundane environments are rendered spectacular, while formerly spectacular environments become almost incomprehensible and irrelevant.

 As you play Unravel, you might smile as Yarny ventures through his newly discovered world.
 You might grin as he chases butterflies, you may laugh as he pulls an empty soda can onto his own head, you could even be uplifted alongside him as he rides the wind with no clear goal in sight.
 If you’ve seen anything of Unravel leading up to its release, these are all things that you’ll be expecting.
 What you might not realize is that Unravel is more than what you’ve seen.
 Alongside these expected feelings, the subtle and unspoken narrative might leave you thoughtful.
 You might become melancholy at Unravel’s careful commentary on pain and loss.
 You might even weep as the game confronts the passing of time and the irrevocability of life.